Cheltenham Secondary College: Facilities

+In 2022, the Victorian Labor government committed to providing $7.3 million to upgrade the school if it won the 2022 Victorian state election.
+This funding was subsequently allocated in the 2023 state budget, with the upgrade forecast to be complete by 2026.

 Enrolment and school structure

 The school is functionally divided into two sub-schools; a Junior School, catering for students in years 7 to 9; and a Senior School, catering for students in year 10 and VCE.
-The school's total enrolment exceeds 1100 students every year, and excessive demand for enrolment into year 7 over the past decade have restricted the school's annual year 7 enrolment to a specific geographical zone surrounding the school.
-Applicants residing outside of the zone must submit a formal written application in order to be considered for enrolment.
+While students from out of zone can apply to attend, most students live in the suburbs within the school’s catchment zone, including Cheltenham, Highett and Heatherton.